 The Consular Section assists Americans in Sri Lanka and the Maldives to vote at federal elections.
 For voting assistance or questions, please visit www.fvap.gov or email firstname.lastname@example.org or telephone 011-249-8686.

 Your vote counts!
-Did you know that many recent U.S. elections have been decided by a margin smaller than the number of ballots cast by military and overseas voters.
+Did you know that many U.S. elections for house and senate have been decided by a margin smaller than the number of ballots cast by absentee voters?
 All states are required to count every absentee ballot as long as it is valid and reaches local election officials by the absentee ballot receipt deadline.

-You can complete the FPCA online at FVAP.gov.
-The online voting assistant will ask you questions specific to your state.
+You may complete the FPCA online at FVAP.gov.
+The online form will ask you questions specific to your state.
 On that form we encourage you to ask your local election officials to deliver your blank ballots to you electronically (by e-mail, Internet download or fax, depending on your state).
 Include your e-mail address on your FPCA to take advantage of the electronic ballot delivery option.
 Return the FPCA per the instructions on the Web site.
-FVAP.gov will tell you if your state allows the FPCA to be returned electronically or if you must submit a paper copy with original signature.
+FVAP.gov will tell you if your state allows the FPCA to be returned electronically, or if you must submit a paper copy with original signature.
 If you must return a paper version, please see below for mailing options.

-Learn more at the Federal Voting Assistance Program's (FVAP) website FVAP.gov.
-If you have any questions about registering to vote overseas, please contact Colombo’s Voting Assistance Officer at 011-249-8686, or at firstname.lastname@example.org
+Learn more at the Federal Voting Assistance Program's (FVAP) Web site, FVAP.gov.
+If you have questions about registering to vote overseas, please contact Embassy Colombo’s Voting Assistance Officer at 011-249-8686, or at firstname.lastname@example.org .

 All downloadable documents on this page are provided in PDF format.
 To view PDFs you must have a copy of Adobe Acrobat Reader.
 You may download a free version by clicking the link above.